 “My desire is that people will leave reflecting, there is a lot of self reflection, and they should leave questioning themselves, authority, the world we live in, and the way they treat others.
 I hope that they leave being changed for the better, really.”

 Kimball is currently touringSecrets of a Gay Mormon Felon around the country, and is working on a sequel, Secrets of the Kool-Aid Sucking Society, based on his experiences working with his friends at a Boy Scout Camp during the summer as a teen.
-He lives in Seattle with his partner, Alvaro.
+He currently lives in Seattle.